DeviPrasanna897/M1_TicTacToeGame/1_Requirements/README.md

 # Introduction
 This is a simple game of tic tac toe .
 Most of the games I have seen online require two players, and I wanted to try creating a game where one player plays against the computer.
 # Rules of the Game
-- 1.The game is to be played between two people (in this program between HUMAN and COMPUTER).
+- 1.The game is to be played between two people .
 - 2.One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.
 - 3.The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).
 - 4.If no one wins, then the game is said to be draw.